 The most common placement for Image to Video is after final selection to ensure only approved images are processed, but it can be positioned wherever best fits your production process before final delivery.

-The Image to Video process can work with both workflow type, video or image, however the process to enable it will be slightly different.
+The Image to Video process can work with both Workflow types, video or image.
+Depending on your selection, the process to enable it will be slightly different.

 Video Workflow

-On a video workflow you can set a Cloud Automation step after any workflow step like in the example below.
+In a video Workflow you can set a Cloud Automation step after any workflow step, like in the example below.

 Once you have added your Cloud Automation workflow step, click on it, then “Add”